Two Dimensional Core-Collapse Supernova Explosions Aided by General Relativity with Multidimensional Neutrino Transport

 In our simulations, along with the weak explosions comes continued accretion after the explosion sets in.
 We show this in the bottom panel of \fref{fig:explosionenergy}, where we show the PNS mass (PNS defined as the region with a matter density of at least $10^{11}$\,g\,cm$^{-3}$) in 2D (solid lines) and 1D (dashed lines).
 The simulations which do not produce explosions have similar PNS masses in 1D and 2D.
 For the simulations that explode, the growth of the PNS mass slows after the explosion sets in, but is not zero in any model at the latest times simulated.
-Finally we note that the explosions are essentially unipolar with accretion occurring along the opposite pole.
-We show graphical snapshots of our three exploding models in \fref{fig:5000kmsnapshots} at a time determined by when the maximum shock radius reaches 5000\,km, corresponding to 962\,ms, 659\,ms, and 734\,ms after bounce for models s15, s20, and s25, respectively.
+Finally, we note that the explosions are highly non-spherical with strong accretion occurring along various directions.
+We show graphical snapshots of our three exploding models in \fref{fig:4000kmsnapshots} at a time determined by when the maximum shock radius reaches 4000\,km, corresponding to 1340\,ms, 1070\,ms, and 830\,ms after bounce for models s15, s20, and s25, respectively.